- Saturday, July 27, 8pm

 What to Expect

 Have dinner and drinks on MASS MoCA’s campus or in downtown North Adams before the show, then enjoy a drink at our bar, well-stocked with Bright Ideas Brewing beers and Berkshire Mountain Distillery spirits.
 All preferred ticket holders receive free museum admission on the day of, or day after, the show.
+MASS MoCA strives to provide the best possible experience for all our visitors, for information about accessibility at ticketed events click here.

 Sponsored by the Hans and Kate Morris Fund for New Music